Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Additional experimental results

 \subsection{Real-world experiments}

 To demonstrate the applicability of our method in the real-world, we perform grasping experiments with a TIAGo++ mobile manipulator with an omnidirectional base.
-We randomize the views of the scene by moving the robot's base to the left or right of the table with a random orientation, moving the robot's torso up or down, and moving the robot's head toward the scene, as visualized in~\cref{fig:real_random_exp}(b).
-We use the same grasp sampling (GPG) and rendering settings as in simulations.
-Unlike the simulations, we use a Robotiq 2F-85 adaptive gripper for grasping.
-Thus, we generate another dataset from simulation using our dataset generation strategy with the Robotiq gripper.
-For depth estimation, we use a ZED2 Stereo Camera mounted over the head of the robot.
-To ensure sim-to-real transfer, we add more noise to the simulated depth cameras at the scene and grasp rendering levels.
+We create several mobile manipulation scenarios such as grasping from a shelf, from tables, from the top of cupboards etc. The viewing angle of the robot is randomized by moving the base of the robot and moving the torso joint to a random position.
+The head of the robot is pointed towards the target area where objects need to be grasped, as visualized in~\Cref{fig:realrobot}.
+For depth estimation, we use a ZED2 stereo camera mounted over the head of the robot.
+We use the same grasp sampling (GPG) and rendering settings as in the simulation experiments.
+Unlike the simulations, we use a Robotiq 2F-85 adaptive gripper for grasping objects.
+Thus, we generate another dataset from simulation using our dataset generation strategy with a simulated Robotiq gripper.
+To ensure robustness for sim-to-real transfer, we add more noise to the simulated depth cameras at both the scene and grasp rendering levels.
+This noise also helps generalize the network to cases where the support surface it lies on is not perfectly even eg. natural ground.
 We use the MoveIt planning library to plan the robot arm's movements.
-As grasp objects, we use objects from the YCB dataset~\cite{calli2015benchmarking} as visualized in ~\cref{fig:real_random_exp}(a).
-We perform 5 trials each with `pile' and `packed' scenes for the random-view setting and report a GSR and DR of \textbf{81.80 \%} and \textbf{76.92 \%}, respectively, for ‘pile’ scenes and a GSR and DR of \textbf{90.48 \%} and \textbf{92.59 \%}, respectively, for ‘packed’ scenes.
-Video demonstrations of the real-world grasp execution are provided in the supplementary material and are also available at \url{https://sites.google.com/view/neugraspnet}.
-Notably, we still place the robot close to the table to ensure that most of the predicted grasps are \textit{reachable}.
-However, in many real-world cases, this may not be the case since the robot could be placed anywhere in a scene.
-In future work, we aim to address this limitation by incorporating a reachability metric into the grasp quality.
+As grasp objects, we use objects from the YCB dataset~\cite{calli2015benchmarking}.
+For affordance prediction, we further add objects from the categories considered in our grasp affordance dataset, namely `Knife’, `Scissors’, `Mug’, `Bottle’, `Bag’, `Earphone’, and `Hat’.
+FOr demonstrating the ability of NeuGraspNet in task-oriented grasping, we show grasp detection based on user-queried affordances.
+Example grasp affordance predictions are visualized in~\Cref{fig:real_aff}.
+Video demonstrations of the real-world grasp execution are provided at \url{https://sites.google.com/view/neugraspnet}.